Tag: success

 In his book, Rings of , Leonard Sweet says that, “Jesus celebrated, danced, prayed, and let the loose.”
 That’s the kind of rejoicing that Jesus did.

-This is the kind of rejoicing that occurs in Heaven when the Bride and the .
+This is the kind of rejoicing that occurs in Heaven when the and the .
 The same kind.
 This is the joy that Jesus had upon the return of the 72.

 In the days ahead, we will watch and experience friends, , and much of the US population apparently lose common sense as the US Presidential election looms.
 No one knows what will happen this year, as both political parties have already gathered their legal forces to challenge the results.